nearform/commentami/packages/commentami-backend-core/README.md

 ## Hooks

-When fetching a single comment (`commentService.get`) or a list of comments (`commentService.list`) we may want to add some other information to each of them (ie: user details).
+When the application handle one or more comments, you can hook into the process to add domain specific data to each comment.

 To do so, you can specify 2 optional functions when initializing the `commentService`.